 - Each column provides information relating to the policies, plans, programming and investments for one sector.

-The matrix example includes information from a fictional country.
+The matrix example below includes information from a fictional country.
 Only two columns have been filled (for multi-sectoral nutrition and agriculture).
-A full matrix would include further columns for all sectors that influence nutrition.
+A full matrix would require completing the columns for all sectors that influence nutrition.*****